 Notes on the ingredients:

 Grain salt will not make it too salty like roasted salt.
-However, some folks like the taste of roasted salt so you can consider that option.
+However, some folks like the taste of roasted salt so you can also consider that option.
 We'll also be using rice wine to make the brine later in our fermentation.

 With the ingredients ready, here are the making steps next: